 'Few earthly economists have been able to disentangle themselves from patriotisms and politics, and their obsession has always been international trade.
 Here in Utopia the World State cuts that away from beneath their feet; there are no imports but meteorites, and no exports at all.
-Trading is the earthly economists' initial motion, and they start from perplexing and insoluble riddles about exchange value, insoluble because all trading finally involves individual preferences which are incalculable and unique.'
+Trading is the earthly economists' initial notion, and they start from perplexing and insoluble riddles about exchange value, insoluble because all trading finally involves individual preferences which are incalculable and unique.'

-Now we have as yet no World State here; but that does not affect the issue.
+Now we have as yet no World State here; but that does Effect the issue.
 For if trade between nations requires such delicate consideration, why not trade between counties?
 Nobody worries about the balance of trade between Lancashire and Yorkshire.
-Nobody is frightened lest there should be an undue drain on the gold resources of Surrey.
-Does anyone believe that if a separate government were to be established next year in Surrey or Lancashire, these things would at once begin to assume consequence?
+Nobody inquires (145) whether Cornwall is being ruined by imports from Devon.
+Nobody is frightened lest there should be an undue strain on the gold reserves of Surrey.
+Why should these things be regarded as perils in the case of larger communities?